IHOC/Server/ISSUE_TEMPLATE.md

 http://gist.github.com is the prefered site for all reports, logs, and lists.

-TeamIHOC Server issue occurred on (Identified by modpack installed ie. All The Mods):
+TeamIHOC Server issue occurred on (Identified by modpack installed ie. RAD, LITV):

 Narrative description of issue or crash:

 Steps to reproduce the issue or crash:

 Link to crash report (posted on either http://gist.github.com or http://www.pastebin.com):

-Link to console logs (posted on http://gist.github.com):

 OS of Client computer: